Lesson Procedures and Etiquette

 - Students and parents will be expected to remain for an entire performance, regardless of when the student performs.

-- If possible, please refrain from bringing babies and toddlers to a performance.
+- Please refrain from bringing babies and toddlers to a performance.
 If this is unavoidable, exit the performance area quickly with an unruly or noisy child.
 Do no re-enter the performance area while a student is performing; wait until the applause to re-enter.

 - Do not let children wander around during a performance; they need to be on a parent’s lap or sitting in a seat.